gsmainclusivetechlab/b4ll-callcentre/docs/voice/usecases.md

 speed the payment process and improve the safety for users.
 To use this simulation the user has three different flows to test.

-**Flow 01:** Invalid Payment Number: Any number different of 12345 or 54321 will be considered as an invalid payment number.
+**Flow 01:** Invalid Payment Number: Any number that is not 5 digits will be considered an invalid payment number.

-**Flow 02:** Payment Successful: The payment number 12345 will let the user to pay a bill of \$50.
+**Flow 02:** Payment Successful: Any 5 digit payment number **except 54321** will let the user pay a bill of \$50.

 **Flow 03:** Payment Declined: The payment number 54321 will lead the user to try a payment of $150.
-Since the balance is $100 the payment will be declined for insufficient funds.
+Since the balance is $100 the payment will be declined due to insufficient funds.

 ### Make a Transfer

 This use case simulates a mobile money transference using voice authentication to access the service.

-**Flow 01:** Invalid Transfer Account: If the user selects an account number different of 112233 the account number will be **invalid**.
+**Flow 01:** Invalid Payment Number: Any number that is not 5 digits will be considered an invalid payment number.

-**Flow 02:** Transfer Authorised: If the transfer is to the account number 112233 and the the user account has sufficient balance, the transfer will be **authorised**.
+**Flow 02:** Transfer Authorised: If the transfer is to a 5-digit account number and the user account has sufficient balance, the transfer will be **authorised**.

-**Flow 03:** Transfer Declined: If the transfer is to the account number 112233 and the amount is more than current user balance, the transfer will be **declined**.
+**Flow 03:** Transfer Declined: If the transfer is to a 5-digit account number and the amount is more than current user balance, the transfer will be **declined**.